 “Our own programming encompasses all of these forms and more, with the RWI approach not focused on any one particular methodology.
 Instead, we put an emphasis on assessing needs and context in order to support CLE initiatives that will be most effective in developing the capacity of students, whilst also bringing about social change.”

-Josh Ounsted, Head of the Thematic Area ‘Fair and Efficient Justice’
+Josh Ounsted, Head of the Thematic Area ‘Access to Justice’